Strength to Stand

 “Is something wrong?”
 Kristen asked as if reading the tension in her voice.
 “If this is an emergency . . .”

 “No, it’s really okay.”
 No need to interrupt someone’s time with David just to feel reassured.
 “I might not be near a phone, so I’ll call back later.”
-She thanked Kristen and hung up, determined to wash the fear away with soap and water.
+She thanked Kristen and hung up, determined

-After Ellen left, David found himself back at his favorite spot in the doorway between his study and the outer office where Kristen was working.
+AFTER ELLEN LEFT, David found himself back at his favorite spot in the doorway between his study and the outer office where Kristen was working.
 “I’m sorry you had to take the brunt of Ellen’s frustration,” he said.

-Kristen added another envelope to a small stack of other outgoing mail and tucked a strand of her copper red hair behind her ear.
+Kristen added another envelope to a small stack of other outgoing mail and tucked a strand of her copper-red hair behind her ear.
 “It’s okay,” she said in her slight Texas drawl.
 “I’m sorry your preparation time was interrupted.
 When does this have to be done?”